Malaysia probes criminal element in UK girl’s disappearance

 Negeri Sembilan deputy police chief Che Zakaria Othman said that a forensic team was analyzing fingerprints found in the cottage where the girl disappeared from but declined to give details.

-He also clarified that it was the window in the living hall downstairs that was left open, and not the one in the bedroom upstairs where the girl was.
-Her siblings were sleeping in another room upstairs.
-He declined to say if the window could be open from the inside, saying the investigation was ongoing.
+He also clarified that it was the window in the living hall downstairs that was left open, and not the one in the bedroom upstairs where the girl was sleeping with her two siblings.
+Her parents were in another room upstairs.
+He declined to say if the window could be open from the outside, saying the investigation was ongoing.

 “Although we classified this case as a missing person but we are not ruling out any possibility… the scale of investigation and the search and rescue is very big for a small place here,” he told a news conference.
 He said the investigation includes a possible criminal element.